chopperbrian/DigiAsset_Core_Windows/readme.md

 ### Install Dependencies

-At the top-level directory, execute:
+At the top-level directory, execute.
+Note: This will take some time.
+Depending on the hardware this could take over 2 hours to finish.

 ```cmd
 .\install-dependencies.bat